espruino/EspruinoDocs/boards/Ruuvitag.md

 The Ruuvitag is a Bluetooth LE beacon with an environment sensor and accelerometer built in.

+**NOTE: Espruino for Ruuvitag is no longer officially supported.
+The last available build is 2v06**

 <a name="firmware-updates"></a>Full details on flashing Ruuvitag can be found at [https://ruu.vi/setup](https://ruu.vi/setup/)

 Binaries can be found in: